-Burning brownies are the worst.
+Burned brownies are the worst.
 All your baking dreams gone in a crispy disaster.
 However, there is a solution!
-Using the burnt pieces to make moist and moreish chocolate truffles, using cream cheese and white chocolate.
-Turning these burnt brownies chocolate truffles might even be more impressive than the original brownies…
+Using the burned pieces to make moist and moreish chocolate truffles, using cream cheese and white chocolate.
+Turning these burned brownies into chocolate truffles might even be more impressive than the original brownies!
+This also works with cookies, cake, and different flavours including vanilla – the possibilities are endless!

 - Cream cheese icing